brayma26/CIS_350_Term_Project/index.md

 # CrashCourse
 ## A Simple Racing Game

-- Pick a car color!
+- Pick a Car color!
-- Avoid obstacles!
+- Avoid Obstacles!
-- Have fun!
+- Have Fun!